HtetthuAung283/vehicle-detection-and-tracking/README.md

 #### 4.2 Hot Windows

 The search windows for which the classifier sees a vehicle are called hot windows.

+The code for determining of Hot Windows can be found in function 'search_window' in lines 463 through 495 of file lib/helper_vehicle_detection.py.

 This is an image with several hot windows